Joe-Spencer/fusion-code/readme.md

 ```
 ### CustomThermwoodPostProcessor:
 This post processor is specifically intended for a machine that has been modified such that the axes are rotated 270 degrees causing the long side of the table to point in the negative x direction.
-It also includes presets values for offset blocks.
+It also includes preset values for offset blocks.

+### Examples:
 Also included in this repo is an "Examples" file with links to some of my projects in the Fusion web viewer.